The Yacoubian Building (film)

-Background

 Like the novel ostensibly set in 1990 at about the time of the first Gulf War, the film is a scathing portrayal of modern Egyptian society since the coup d'état of 1952.
 The setting is downtown Cairo, with the titular apartment building (which actually exists) serving as both a metaphor for contemporary Egypt and a unifying location in which most of the primary characters either live or work and in which much of the action takes place.

 The actual namesake Yacoubian building, constructed in the Art Deco style, still stands in downtown Cairo at the address given in the novel: 34 Talaat Harb Street (referred to by its old name, Suleiman Basha Street, by both native Cairenes and the novel's characters).
 As in the novel, the film's version of the building is "in the high classical European style, the balconies decorated with Greek faces carved in stone."

 After premiering at the Berlin Film Festival in 2006, the film opened in Egypt in June.

 The Yacoubian Building was Egypt's official submission to the 79th Academy Awards for Best Foreign Language Film.

-Plot summary
+Plot

-The film opens with a luff tracing the building's history, as wealthy expatriate and Egyptian residents give way, after the 1952 coup that overthrew King Farouk and eventually resulted in the installation of Gamal Abdel Nasser as President of Egypt, to new families, and as the rooftop storage rooms are converted into living space for lower-class families.
-The rooftop community, effectively a slum neighborhood, is symbolic of the urbanization of Egypt and of the burgeoning population growth in its large cities in recent decades, especially among the poor and working classes.
-In the faded apartments of the main floors and on the building's teeming roof, the film's principal characters are introduced: